aphyr/partitions-post/README.markdown

 resource agent for Pacemaker, to replicate their MySQL database between three nodes.

-On September 10th, 2012, a routine database migration caused unexpectedly high load on the MySQL primary.
+On September 10th, 2012, <a href="https://github.com/blog/1261-github-availability-this-week">a routine database migration caused unexpectedly high load on the MySQL primary</a>.
 Percona Replication Manager, unable to perform health checks against the busy MySQL instance, decided the primary was down and promoted a secondary.
 The secondary had a cold cache and performed poorly.
 Normal query load on the node caused it to slow down, and Percona failed *back*